How many light bulbs have you bought since 1 September 2018?

 An LED under similar conditions lasts 10,000 hours upwards, for 10 years or longer.

-In the UK, lighting accounts for 15 per cent of a typical household’s electricity bill.
+In the UK, lighting accounts for 15% of a typical household’s electricity bill.

 You can save £2-3 per year for every traditional halogen bulb you switch to a similarly bright LED bulb (see our table below for more).